-City of Calabasas commends the California Ocean Protection Council for its leadership in addressing critical issues facing California's coast and ocean including marine debris.
-Please accept our support for the recommended action to complete a Master Environmental Assessment (MEA) on single-use (plastic and paper) and reusable bags.
+I appreciate the California Ocean Protection Council for its leadership in addressing critical issues facing California's coast and ocean including marine debris and wish to express my support for the recommended action to complete a Master Environmental Assessment (MEA) on single-use (plastic and paper) and reusable bags.
 This MEA will provide the necessary background information for California municipalities to quickly complete Environmental Impact Reports (EIR) necessary for the development of new ordinances placing restrictions on usage of the single-use bags.